knowsuchagency/knowsuchagency.github.io.old/content/post/spice-up-thy-jupyter-notebooks-with-mypy.md

     c.TerminalInteractiveShell.ast_node_interactivity = 'all'
     c.InteractiveShell.ast_node_interactivity = 'all'

-which tells IPython to print the the repr for any object which has its own line, I want to ensure this behavior is respected by my magic command.
+which tells IPython to print the repr for any object which has its own line, I want to ensure this behavior is respected by my magic command.

 You can find your own IPython configuration file using the command `ipython locate profile`.
 If you don't yet have a profile, you can create a default one with `ipython profile create`.